Adding MELFA

 -OR-

-Select the Mitsubishi Electric FA node in the Project Explorer in the Workbench and then click on the Add MELFA button shown below in the Edit section of the Home ribbon.
+Select the Mitsubishi Electric FA node in Project Explorer, and then click the Add MELFA button in the Edit section of the Home ribbon.

 -